k78ma/quartz/content/3A/MTE 325/Metastability.md

 ![[Metastability.png]]

-The critical time before the clock edge is the setup time, the time after the clock edge is the hold time.
+The critical time before the clock edge is the **setup time**, the time after the clock edge is the **hold time**.
 These times create a window during which the data input to the flow must not change.
 - If the input changes before this time, the output will be the new value.
 - If the input changes after this time, the output will be the old value until the next clock edge.
 - If it changes during this window, we might have metastability.